shlomnissan/gleam/docs/pages/manual/custom_shaders.md

 | `Vector4`        | `vec4`    | `vglx::Vector4 {1.0f, 0.0f, 1.0f, 0.0f}` |

 Uniform values can be updated after creation by mutating the material’s uniform map.
 Uniform updates take effect the next time the material is rendered.

+## Debugging Shaders

+Shaders can be difficult to debug.
+A single mistake may result in a black screen, incorrect colors, or missing geometry.
+When you run into problems start from the smallest shader that works and add features back incrementally.

+During iteration, begin with simple checks inside the shader:
+- Output a constant color to confirm the fragment shader is running.
+- Visualize inputs such as normals, UVs, or depth by writing them as colors.
+- Clamp or normalize intermediate values before displaying them.
+- Temporarily bypass complex math and reintroduce it step by step.

+For deeper issues the most effective tool is [RenderDoc](https://renderdoc.org/).
+Capture a frame and inspect the draw call that renders your mesh to verify the full GPU state:

+- Shader stages: Ensure the expected vertex and fragment shaders are bound.
+- Vertex input: Verify attribute bindings and formats match the shader declarations.
+- Uniforms: Inspect uniform values and confirm names and types are correct.
+- Textures: Check that the correct textures are bound and sampled.
+- Outputs: Confirm the fragment shader writes to the intended render target.

+Most shader issues in VGLX come from mismatches between what the shader declares and what the engine provides.
+If a shader compiles but renders incorrectly, RenderDoc is the fastest way to verify attribute, uniform, and texture bindings.